troxohq/google-meet-auto-recording/README.md

 ## Installation

 ### 1. Reminder configuration
-Create a recurring Google Calendar event with a title e.g. *"Nenad - Daily video"* and add Google Meet to this scheduled meeting.
+Create a recurring Google Calendar event (each workday at e.g. 17:00) with a title e.g. *"Nenad - Daily video"* and add Google Meet to this scheduled meeting.

 ![Calendar Event](img/calendar-event.png)